She Wants Revenge: History

 An EP titled Up and Down, was released via iTunes on September 22, 2009.
 At the end of their tour to promote the release of Up and Down, She Wants Revenge began working on their third studio album, which would revisit the dark roots of their first album.

 A new video titled "Take The World" was released February 7, 2011, prior to the release of their first single, "Must Be The One".
 The video was band member Adam Bravin's directorial debut.
 Filming for "Must Be The One" began on February 8, and was released in March.
 Valleyheart, the band's third studio album, was released on May 23, 2011.

 On August 1, 2012, the band announced that they are taking an indefinite hiatus.

 In 2015, She Wants Revenge gained popularity following "Tear You Apart" appearing in American Horror Story: Hotel's season premiere.
 The song choice was personally requested by Lady Gaga, who starred in the show.
 As a result, the band reunited, selling out its ten-year anniversary reunion shows.

 On 22 February 2019, it was announced that She Wants Revenge would be appearing at Infest Festival, held at the University of Bradford Student Union, West Yorkshire, UK, over the August Bank Holiday Weekend.

 In August 2020, the band announced that they were disbanding.

 In May 2022, the band announced that they are recording again and intend to begin touring in the near future.
 They announced a USA fall 2022 tour, supported by the Chameleons, and a European tour.
+In 2023, they announced the Eternal tour, announcing dates in Europe, UK, Australia, Hawaii and USA.